 If you choose in-center dialysis, our nephrologists are available throughout the region to see in-center hemodialysis patients once a week.
 We believe this leads to better patient care and helps to ensure our patients experience the best possible outcomes.

 We Offer Several Inpatient Dialysis Options

 We also offer acute dialysis services for inpatients, including continuous renal placement therapy -- a gradual method of removing fluid and wastes from the blood of patients too ill to be treated with conventional hemodialysis.

 Our Team Works Together to Ensure Personalized Care

-- Team approach.
-Our nephrologists, vascular surgeons, interventionists (doctors specializing in minimally-invasive procedures), dialysis nurses, and sonographers (specialists in ultrasound imaging), work together to ensure you get the highest quality of personalized care.
+Our nephrologists, vascular surgeons, interventionists (doctors specializing in minimally invasive procedures), dialysis nurses, and sonographers (specialists in ultrasound imaging) work together to ensure you get the highest quality of personalized care.

-- Simpler, safer dialysis.
-Our vascular surgeons use advanced procedures to access blood vessel for dialysis treatment, typically using your tissue's natural defenses to prevent infection.
+Our vascular surgeons use advanced procedures to access blood vessels for dialysis treatment, typically using your body's natural defenses to prevent infection.
 Our surgeons are experts in identifying the safest locations to create surgical ports to access your blood vessels.
 Better access to your blood vessels helps make dialysis faster and more efficient.

 You May Have Access to Our Clinical Trials

 As a Duke patient, you may be eligible to participate in clinical trials that test new therapies before they become widely available.